EternityForest/THUNDERWARS/README.md

 Conduct this after most work is done, but at least two hours before you disengage from the day.
 This is your final command meeting.

-1. FATIGUE DUTY review

-Was each recurring duty completed?
+1. FATIGUE DUTY review: Was each recurring duty completed?
 If not, why?
 2. Review the DUSK WATCH CONTEXT PAGE
 3. Review recent GENERAL LOG entries
 4. 🧠 Logging and Debriefing
   Record new events in the  INCIDENT LOG and GENERAL LOG

   * observations, insights
   * completed missions
   * current processes that leave room for errors
   * tasks that are still undone

-4.  🔐 SECURITY & SUPPLY ROUND
+5.  🔐 SECURITY & SUPPLY ROUND
   Secure the environment and restore the base with another sweep of the environment.

-✅ Doors locked, tools powered down, hazards cleared
+  * Doors locked, tools powered down, hazards cleared

-🔌 Devices charged, gear cleaned or stowed
+  * Devices charged, gear cleaned or stowed

-🍞 Supplies checked, groceries listed, repairs noted
+  * Supplies checked, groceries listed, repairs noted

-🔭 Environment scanned: any signs of degradation?
+  * Environment scanned: any signs of degradation?

-🪢 Half-completed tasks: Is there laundry in the washer?
+  * Half-completed tasks: Is there laundry in the washer?
 Has anything been started but not completed?

-5. 🧭 INTELLIGENCE UPDATES
+6. 🧭 INTELLIGENCE UPDATES
   Review your BRANCH table and any relevant DAGGER charts, and update them as needed with new information.

-6. ⏰ FINAL PREPARATIONS
+7. ⏰ FINAL PREPARATIONS
   Set all needed alarms, alerts, and reminders, and ensure that any items needed to tomorrow are ready to go.

   Leave guidance or notes in the GENERAL LOG, or in your normal calendar or todo lists system for the next DAWN BRIEFING

 7. ❤️ Review the MESS HALL document and consider taking self care actions.